Netflix/x-test/README.md

 - is interoperable with TAP Version 13
 - nested sub-tests run in an iframe
 - has a recognizable testing interface
+- can be used for automated testing
+- can be used to assert coverage goals

 ## Interface